-Disrupt traditional style meetings so everyone can Chair or facilitate a meeting, champion an idea and share results in different ways.
+Disrupt traditional style meetings so everyone can chair or facilitate a meeting, champion an idea and share results in different ways.
 Encourage hot desk arrangements so people become more adept and comfortable at interacting.

-While these 5 tips are practical strategies and take time to fully reap the rewards, it will also take a courageous and committed conversation that can present a commercial and business case to all levels of your people if you truly want to bring people together to collaborate rather than let people than stagnate.
+While these five tips are practical strategies and take time to fully reap the rewards, it will also take a courageous and committed conversation that can present a commercial and business case to all levels of your people if you truly want to bring people together to collaborate rather than let people stagnate.